 In a union of two people, you are bringing together different personalities, backgrounds, lifestyles, wants, needs, and desires.
 You’ll have similarities that bond you, and differences that can be a crazy maze to navigate through.
 Finance in marriage is one topic that can set two people apart from one another.
 That’s why it is important to have deep discussions about your marriage and money before these conflicts arise.

 These important money conversations should ideally be had at the start of any serious relationship and before marriage.
 If you’re in a marriage or any type of long-term relationship where your finances co-mingle, your partner’s actions and decisions will affect you.
-Financial issues are also one of the top 5 contributing factors to divorce when partners can’t come together in harmony.
+Issues over money ruins relationships and are also one of the top 5 contributing factors to divorce when partners can’t come together in harmony.

 But it’s not too late!
 If you didn’t have these conversations before and are having money issues in your marriage, there is still time for a heart-to-heart.
 You can fix money problems in a marriage by being honest with each other, setting goals together, and working towards them as a team.

 Even in my marriage, we have two different spending personalities and it sometimes causes issues.
 I’m a saver, while my husband is a spender.
 What helped us was to set a savings goal and make a budget that set a specific allowance for “fun money”.
 I’m not allowed to judge him for what he does with that money, but I do still sneak a mean side-eye in!